The global umbrella organisation for liver patient organisations, with patients always at the centre.

 Who we are

-Founded in 2019, Liver Patients International (LPI) is an umbrella organisation that supports and advocates for liver patients in both policy and operational contexts, promoting equal access to effective liver healthcare services.
-We have a growing membership of 15 established liver patient organisations reaching across the world from South America to Europe.
+With a growing membership of more than 15 established liver patient organisations worldwide, from South America and Africa to Europe.
 LPI is overseen by a managing board whose members are each experienced representatives of patients’ organisations.
 Together, they bring expertise across a full range of liver diseases, organisational management, and governance.

 What we do

-We undertake activities to improve care and treatment for people who are affected by, or at the risk, of a liver condition.
+We undertake activities to improve care and treatment for people affected by or at risk of a liver condition.
 We work in a progressive and collaborative way, ensuring meaningful engagement and partnerships with other stakeholders.
-We strengthen the (member) patient organisations guidance in policy, advocay and coorperation with stakeholders to reach the goal together.
-We participate in project, scientific (EU) research programmes, and are involved in policy and advocacy groups.
-We do that with with expertise from all stakeholders, through coorporation, information sharing, and mutual support.
+We strengthen the (member) patient organisations’ guidance in policy, advocacy, and cooperation with stakeholders to reach the goal together.
+We participate in projects, scientific (EU) research programmes, and are involved in many policy and advocacy groups.
+We do that with expertise from all our members and stakeholders, through cooperation, information sharing, and mutual support.

-Together we will be able to support, develop and lead increased patient support and advocacy, playing a crucial role in shaping the policy of global health strategies and initiatives through partnerships.
+Together, we will be able to support, develop, and lead efforts to increase patient support and advocacy, playing a crucial role in shaping global health policy and strategies through partnerships.

 Membership is free of charge.